 Tree and Trout Sale

-Lamoille County Conservation District provides a service to our members and neighbors to purchase native plants and trout which also serves LCCD in its fundraising opportunities.
-Members receive discounted prices on trees and trout, first choice of tree species, first at ordering trout, and timely reminders for the upcoming sale dates.
-Net income from these sales provide support for our education programs, grant writing, and high-quality conservation programs to the people in Lamoille County.
+Lamoille County Conservation District provides a service to our members and neighbors to purchase native trout and trees which also serves LCCD in its fundraising opportunities.
+Members receive discounted prices on trout and trees, first choice of tree species, discount trout, and timely reminders for the upcoming sale dates.
+Net income from these sales provide support for our education programs, grant writing, and conservation projects to the people in Lamoille County.
+The majority of Vermont NRCDs offer Conservation Tree Sales, some are larger than others.
+Please check the Vermont Association of Conservation Districts for a full listing.

-The Spring 2013 order deadline is April 26th.
-Fruit may be ordered until May 1st.
-The pick-up day is May 4th @ Foote Brook Organic Farm in Johnson.
 Native trees and shrubs are available via our river restoration projects, as we purchase a large quantity of bare-root stock to plant along riverbanks.
+The prices vary to the bulk number of species ordering for projects.
 LCCD is a state approved nursery dealer to offer landowners native bare root trees and shrubs at a major discount.
-We select quality stock of native species for their survival adapatility in Lamoille's hardiness zone, for wildlife forage and shelter, and genetic suitability for our region.
-For more information on different species, their distribution, nomenclature, and characterisitcs visit the USDA Plants Database for a full description.
-A Spring 2013 Order Form is available.
-For those interested in purchasing large quantities of stock can receive a discount, please call ahead early!
+We select quality stock of native species for their survival adaptability in Lamoille’s hardiness zone, for wildlife forage and shelter, and genetic suitability for our region.
+For more information on different species, their distribution, nomenclature, and characteristics visit the USDA Plants Database for a full description.